What are panic attacks and what is panic disorder?

 Alprazolam (brand name: Xanax) and clonazepam (brand name: Klonopin, Rivotril, Rivatril)

 Xanax and Klonopin are benzodiazepines.
-Benzodiazepines possess sedative, hypnotic, anxiolytic, anticonvulsant, muscle relaxant and amnesic actions.
+Benzodiazepines induce a number pharmacological affects including sedative, hypnotic, anxiolytic, anticonvulsant, muscle relaxant, and amnesic actions.
+(Levine, et al.)

 Self Help for Panic Attacks